 We moved the regular battery a few inches back and added the new house battery in front of it.
 We bolted both batteries to a custom stainless steel plate to hold them into place.

 A Battery Isolator Relay was installed to charge both batteries from the alternator when the car is running, but separate them when the car is off to make sure we don’t drain the starter battery and get stranded in the middle of nowhere.
 This worked out great and was super easy to install.

 Step 6.
 Install the fridge

-One of our must-have items for our camper conversion was to install a small Dometic 47 Liter Capacity Fridge in our SUV.
+One of our must-have items for our camper conversion was to install a Dometic high-efficiency 12V fridge in our SUV.
 This would help us keep healthier eating habits and avoid restaurants and fast food which means more savings in the long run.

 We had to consider the fridge parameters as we built the bed frame.
 We wanted the fridge to fit under the bed frame and the mattress to sit on top of it.
 We had to place the fridge in the car before we secured the bed frame to the floor.